 ASSOCIATION WITH OTHER CONDITIONS

-Any and all other medical conditions may co-exist with Menopause/Andropause, but the affected individual should be checked carefully for Hypothyroidism (either true hypothyroidism due to thyroid gland malfunction, or functional hypothyroidism due to stress), high cholesterol and diabetes, in particular.
+Any and all other medical conditions may co-exist with Menopause/Andropause, but the affected individual should be checked carefully for Hypothyroidism (including intracellular (functional) hypothyroidism due to stress), high cholesterol and diabetes, in particular.

 COMPLICATIONS OF OESTROGEN EXCESS: